Guide to A Welding Career

 Welding is the most common way of permanently joining metal parts.
 In this process, heat is applied to metal pieces, melting and fusing them to form a permanent bond.
 Because of its strength, welding is used in shipbuilding, automobile manufacturing and repair, aerospace applications, and thousands of other manufacturing activities.
 Welding also is used to join beams when constructing buildings, bridges, and other structures, and to join pipes in pipelines, power plants, and refineries.

-Welders use many types of welding equipment set up in a variety of positions, such as flat, vertical, horizontal, and overhead.
+Anyone embarking on a welding career will use many types of welding equipment set up in a variety of positions, such as flat, vertical, horizontal, and overhead.
 They may perform manual welding, in which the work is entirely controlled by the welder, or semiautomatic welding, in which the welder uses machinery, such as a wire feeder, to perform welding tasks.

 Arc welding is the most common type.
 Standard arc welding involves two large metal alligator clips that carry a strong electrical current.
 One clip is attached to any part of the workpiece being welded.
 The second clip is connected to a thin welding rod.
 When the rod touches the workpiece, a powerful electrical circuit is created.
 The massive heat created by the electrical current causes both the workpiece and the steel core of the rod to melt together, cooling quickly to form a solid bond.
 During welding, the flux that surrounds the rod’s core vaporizes, forming an inert gas that serves to protect the weld from atmospheric elements that might weaken it.
 Welding speed is important.
 Variations in speed can change the amount of flux applied, weakening the weld, or weakening the surrounding metal by increasing heat exposure.

 Two common but advanced types of arc welding are Tungsten Inert Gas (TIG) and Metal Inert Gas (MIG) welding.
 TIG welding often is used with stainless steel or aluminum.
 While TIG uses welding rods, MIG uses a spool of continuously fed wire, which allows the welder to join longer stretches of metal without stopping to replace the rod.
 In TIG welding, the welder holds the welding rod in one hand and an electric torch in the other hand.
 The torch is used to simultaneously melt the rod and the workpiece.
 In MIG welding, the welder holds the wire feeder, which functions like the alligator clip in arc welding.
 Instead of using gas flux surrounding the rod, TIG and MIG protect the initial weld from the environment by blowing inert gas onto the weld.